pollfish/docs/ios.md

 > **Note:** This step should be preferably followed when targeting iOS 14+.
 If you sould like to see an example in code visit this [repository](https://github.com/pollfish/ios-sdk-pollfish)

 > **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
 If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
 In that scenario the conversion is expected to be lower.
-Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given
+Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given.

+> **Note:** There is also the option to define a userId during initialization.
+Read more on section 6.2.11

 <br/>